-The Panhellenic Association develops and maintains fraternity life and Inter-fraternity relations at a high level of accomplishment.
+The Panhellenic Association develops and maintains women's fraternity life relations at a high level of accomplishment.

 Delta Tau Delta

 Delta Tau Delta is an international organization consisting of young men who are committed to lives of excellence.
 Delta Tau Delta is a newly established chapter at C of I. The members boast a cumulative GPA of 3.45 indicating academic responsibility and accountability.
 The Delts are also committed to improving the campus and community with such philanthropic events as campus-clean up, an annual winter charity ball and an Adopt-A-School program.

 The Kappa Sigma fraternity is a national social Greek letter organization for men.
 Kappa Sigma sponsors many campus-wide activities such as Italian Cuisine dinners, Fall Toga party, Date Auctions and Spring Fling Pig Roast.
 Additionally, the fraternity contributes many hours in community service, such as volunteering at Hope House, a home for disadvantaged children.
 The chapter house is located on Oak Street facing the C of I Activities Center.
 Kappa Sigma is the fourth largest fraternity in North America with more than 180,000 total initiates from 209 chapters in 46 states and Canada.
 The fraternity has a strong national policy against hazing.

 Established at C of I in 1988 as Sigma Chi Alpha, the group received its charter as the Kappa Lambda Chapter of Sigma Chi International on January 29, 1994.
 Sigma Chi is one of the three original fraternities in the United States, with over 240,000 initiated members.
 Activities include sponsoring the American Red Cross blood drive, Phonathon, Scholarship Auction and Children's Miracle Network, as well as numerous social events such as the Jurassic Party, Jump Creek excursions, Derby Days, and road trips.